This page details system configurations that affect MongoDB, especially in production.

 MongoDB provides different levels of write concern to better address the specific needs of applications.
 Clients may adjust write concern to ensure that the most important operations persist successfully to an entire MongoDB deployment.
 For other less critical operations, clients can adjust the write concern to ensure faster performance rather than ensure persistence to the entire deployment.

-See Write Concern for more information about choosing an appropriate write concern level for your deployment.
+See the Write Concern document for more information about choosing an appropriate write concern level for your deployment.

 MongoDB on Linux¶